Severson-Group/research-repo-template/repo-structure.md

 │   ⋮
 │   ├── prototype-x-name/
 │   │   └── ...
-│   └── shared-components       (components used in multiple prototypes) │       ├── README.md               (include table indicating which prototypes use each component) │       ├── component-1-name/
+│   └── shared-components/       (components used in multiple prototypes) │       ├── README.md               (include table indicating which prototypes use each component) │       ├── component-1-name/
 │       │   └── ...                 (same as prototype folders)